SEA-GREEN FARM & FLOWERS

 Sea-Green Farm was named using an old definition of the word “sea-green”.
 Once upon a time, a “sea-green” (noun) described the “land just barely inland, beyond the wrack line and coastal vegetation, periodically flooded during high spring tides and hurricanes”.

-When we took ownership of this small 13 acre perch in 2018, our fields which had pumped out cabbage at the turn of the century, were fallow.
-We used a tractor sparingly in order to reclaim them for practical reasons.
-Overtime, we have reclaimed them using mostly non-mechanical methods.
+When we started farming in 2019, our fields (which pumped out cabbage around the turn of the century), were fallow.
+Over time, we have reclaimed the land using mostly non-mechanical methods.
 We’ve added compost, and decided against the use of any pesticides in order to respect the watery ecosystem that surrounds the farm.
 A wide variety of plantings keeps pests at bay.
 Flowers bloom.
 Lady bugs are abundant.

-This small but mighty space pumps out a bounty of blooms from March to November (with a brief pause in the heat of July/August).
+This small but mighty space produces a bounty of blooms from March to November.
 We grow long-stemmed, cutting varieties of specialty flowers, alongside native perennials and unusual varieties of garden staples.
-Our goal is growing and designing is always to incorporate as much of our surroundings as possible.
+Alongside cultivated flowers, we incorporate much of the surrounding vegetation in our designs.
 We take care to pair the high and the low.
 We embrace a lack of uniformity in our stem selection.
-Our goal is always to draw attention to the wide variety of beauty and detail that one sea-green produces - whether we meant to grow it or not!
+Our goal is always to draw attention to the wide variety of seasonal beauty thriving on our South Carolina sea-green.